 Young children have very quick minds and they learn effortlessly.
 An effective way to teach small children is to show them several sets of flashcards throughout the day.
-Child brain development specialist Glenn Doman founder of The Institutes for the Achievement of Human Potential in Philadelphia calls his flashcards "Bit off Intelligence Cards" or "Bits" for short.
-The term 'bits' has become popularized.
-Bits are large picture cards with factual information on the back.
-Ten facts are usually listed.
-Bits are ideal for infant stimulation, and children of any age love bits.
-Being happy and relaxed and showing enthusiasm when you give presentations will add to your child's interest and enjoyment.
-As you and your child work daily with bits your child's knowledge base will dramatically increase and his IQ will be increased.
+Child brain development specialist Glenn Doman founder of The Institutes for the Achievement of Human Potential (IAHP) calls his flashcards "Bit off Intelligence Cards" or "Bits" for short.

-In order to make bits, collect a variety of pictures and accompanying facts.
+In order to make flashcards, collect a variety of pictures and accompanying facts.
 Paste each picture onto a piece of poster board.
-(Doman recommends 11" x 11"; 8-1/2 by 11 also work) Place a label identifying the subject on the back of the card.
+Doman recommends 11" x 11", but 8-1/2 by 11 will also work.
+Place a label identifying the subject on the back of the card.
 A list of information, or facts, can be added beneath the label.
-Any size bits can be covered with clear contact paper or laminated.
-8-/2" by 11" bits can be put in loose-leaf jackets instead.
-If you are short on time, older children can help make them for the younger children.
+Flashcards can be covered with clear contact paper or laminated.
+8-/2" by 11" flashcards can be put in loose-leaf jackets.
+Older children can help you make them for the younger ones.

-1) The flashcards in each set of bits should all be on the same subject.
+1) The flashcards in each set of 10 should all be on the same subject.

-2) Pictures should be large, clear, and precise and display a single item, preferably without a background.
-If you can, cut out the background.
+2) Pictures should be large, clear and precise, and display a single item without a background.

 3) Presentations should be brief.

-4 ) Cards should be shown quickly, about one card per second or as long as it takes to present one fact.
+4 ) Cards should be shown quickly, about one card per second.

 Give one fact per card at a

-6) To insure continuing interest, stop before the child's interest starts to dwindle.
+6) To insure continuing interest, always stop before the child's interest starts to wane.